HuFlungDu/PvPEAK/README.md

 Works well, and should probably be used with, [PEAK Unlimited](https://thunderstore.io/c/peak/p/glarmer/PEAK_Unlimited/).
 Certain options of PEAK unlimited (Backpacks and Marshmallow stuff) are disabled when in PvPEAK mode.

+## To Play
+- Have the host choose "PvPEAK" on the title screen, then invite other users like normal.
+If a user has a different version or does not have the mod installed, a warning will be displayed to the host.
+- Separate into teams by changing your character colors
+- Launch the game, play peak

 ## Installation